dubaua/immerser/README.md

 ## Apply styles

-Apply color and background styles to your layers and solids according to your classname configuration passed in data attribute or options.
+Apply colour and background styles to your layers and solids according to your classname configuration passed in data attribute or options.
 I'm using [BEM methodology](https://en.bem.info/methodology/) in this example.

 ```css
 .fixed {